tahtabirrahman/hr-presence-analytics-powerbi/README.md

-# hr-presence-analytics-powerbi
+#Tahtabir Presence Insights — Power BI Dashboard

-Power BI dashboard analyzing employee presence, WFH, and sick leave trends — includes DAX fixes for accurate percentage calculations and day-of-week data completeness.
+##An HR analytics dashboard built in Power BI to track employee presence, work-from-home, and sick leave patterns across a rolling date range.
+The project focuses on accurate percentage calculations, clean day-of-week trend analysis, and a readable, filterable layout.

+###Note: This project uses a publicly available sample dataset from Kaggle for demonstration purposes.
+All employee names and data are fictional.